NanomembraneGroup/RuMi_Inductor/README.md

 This is the official repository for the paper:
 **CMOS-Compatible Three-dimensional Inductor by Self-rolled-up Soft Ferromagnetic Membrane Technology**

-The complete simulation code and all simulation files required to reproduce the results presented in Fig. 1b are available in the uploaded folder.
+The complete calculation code and all calculation files required to reproduce the results presented in Fig. 1b are available in the uploaded folder.

 ## Requirements